MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/srs-overview.md

 +	Terms for payment and delivery should always be aligned across all companies per region.
 +	Configuration for cash and bank management parameters must be aligned to secure consistent processing across all companies.

-Using roles and security configuration it is possible to centralize maintenance of shared tables by only providing permissions to selected users in selected companies.
+Using roles and security configuration it's possible to centralize maintenance of shared tables by only providing permissions to selected users in selected companies.

 ## Data sharing policies
 Data sharing is based on configuration of Data sharing policies.
 Policies let you control the following aspects of data sharing: